ManApart/starfield-mod-manager-site/readme.md

 ## Running

-For development, continously build gradle and use the run script to view the site locally
+For development, continuously build gradle and use the run script to view the site locally
 ```
 gradlew run --continuous
 ./scripts/run.sh